automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Bonitasaura.md

 # Bonitasaura
-## Description: This titanosaur wasn't as beautiful as its name implies.
+## This titanosaur wasn't as beautiful as its name implies.